HeiRiv/Password-generator/README.md

 A password will be generated and it will match the selected criteria

 ## Final Product
-😄 Please see below a quick view of my website 😄
+😄 Please see below a quick view of my password generator 😄

 <img width="1440" alt="Screen Shot 2023-04-20 at 5 38 09 PM" src="https://user-images.githubusercontent.com/128196586/233493327-9d367387-3ff3-4230-b68e-a2f8adf9c8ae.png">